neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 Sparse, foundational models are sparsified in a Training-Aware manner on a large dataset such as ImageNet.
 Then, the sparse patterns are transferred to your dataset through a fine-tuning process.

-Generally, Sparse-Transfer Experiments result in a 5-10x speedup with minimal accuracy loss.
+Generally, Sparse-Transfer Experiments result in a 5–10x speedup with minimal accuracy loss.

 They are ideal when a sparse model already exists for your use case, and you want to quickly utilize it for your dataset.

-Note, the model argument is optional for Sparse-Transfer Experiments as Sparsify will select the best one from the SparseZoo for your use case if not supplied.
+Note, the model argument is optional for Sparse-Transfer Experiments, as Sparsify will select the best one from the SparseZoo for your use case if not supplied.

 ### Sparse-Transfer CLI Quickstart

 Now that you understand what a Sparse-Transfer Experiment is and the benefits, including fine-tuning a pre-optimized, sparse model on your data, you can now use the CLI to effectively run a Sparse-Transfer Experiment.

-Before you run a Sparse-Transfer Experiment, you need to make sure you are logged into the Sparsify CLI.
+Before you run a Sparse-Transfer Experiment, confirm you are logged into the Sparsify CLI.
 For instructions on Installation and Setup, review the [Sparsify Install and Setup Section](READMEsection.com) in the Sparsify README.

 Sparse-Transfer Experiments use the following general command: